Kalbra/SKUI/docs/usermanuel.md

 # User manual

 ## The Node
-A *Node* is a bock thats has inputs and outputs.
+A *Node* is a block thats has inputs and outputs.
 These inputs or outputs are called *Interfaces*.
 You can connect *Interfaces* via a *Cable*.
 A *Cable* routes an input *Interface* to an output *Interface*.
 It is a visual representation of the connected *Interfaces*.
 *Nodes* can be routed and configured via the *Node Editor*.